-It has come to our attention that a request was recently presented to the Town of Wilson Board to open public roads to ATVs and UTVs.
+It has come to our attention that the Oshkosh Transportation Committee recently discussed the potential for allowing ATVs and UTVs on public roads.
 Based on our historical data collection efforts and work in OHV-safety, we are providing some essential information for your consideration moving forward.
-OHV onroad use is linked with a significant increase in OHV fatalities.
+OHV on- road use is linked with a significant increase in OHV fatalities.
 Even the ATV industry strongly opposes such use.